gmarcha/nuxt-app/README.md

    _Links to mozilla HTML [documentation](https://developer.mozilla.org/en-US/docs/Web/HTML) and to mozilla CSS [documentation](https://developer.mozilla.org/en-US/docs/Web/CSS)._

 - **JavaScript**\
    `JavaScript` is an interpreted (or just-in-time compiled) programming language used as a scripting language in a web browser.
-It is also used in a `Node.js` environment to develop any kind of application.\
+It implements closures, object-oriented programming based on prototypes and asynchronous calls returning promises.\
    _Link to mozilla [documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript)._

 - **Node.js**\
    `Node.js` is an open-source and cross-plateform `JavaScript` runtime environment.
-It allows to run single-threaded `JavaScript` application in any environment.
-It uses asynchronous programming and blocking/non-blocking concepts to perform similar tasks.\
+It allows to run single-threaded `JavaScript` application in any environment.\
    _Links to [guide](https://nodejs.dev/learn) and [documentation](https://nodejs.org/en/docs/)._

 - **TypeScript**\